Conversion rate (CR)

 Top 10 product listing pages

-This query creates a Snowflake dashboard tile that displays the path of the top 10 product listing pages that generated the highest CR.
+The following query creates a Snowflake dashboard tile that displays the paths of the top 10 product listing pages that generated the highest CR.

 select distinct